krobelus/rate-experiments/thesis.md

 Based on our experience, we believe that it is a viable alternative to C or C++ for SAT solving, assuming people are willing to learn the language.
 The first Rust-based solver to take part in competitions, `varisat`[^varisat], is a great example of this.
-They use a library that implements a missing language feature, adding convenience features to the type system that is sometimes inflexible due to Rust's borrow checker [^partial-ref].
+They use a library[^partial-ref] to avoid writing a lot of boilerplate code necessary to satisfy Rust's borrow checker.

 Rust aims to avoid any undefined behavior.
 For example, buffer overflows are prevented by performing runtime bounds checks upon array access.
 While for